BBC National Short Story Award

 2009 BBC National Short Story Award

-This year's panel of judges are: singer-songwriter Will Young, broadcaster and journalist Tom Sutcliffe (chair), author Dame Margaret Drabble, Orange Prize winner Helen Dunmore and BBC Radio 4’s Editor Di Speirs.
+This year's panel of judges was: singer-songwriter Will Young, broadcaster and journalist Tom Sutcliffe (chair), author Dame Margaret Drabble, Orange Prize winner Helen Dunmore and BBC Radio 4’s Editor Di Speirs.

-The deadline for entries is 5pm on 15 June 2009
+The deadline for entries was 5pm on 15 June 2009

 Download the entry form (Microsoft Word .doc 38Kb)